 First pilot without experience is Monaco-rookie James Calado.
-From the British therefore perhaps no wonder things are to be expected.
+From British therefore perhaps no wonder things are to be expected.
 With street circuits but he seems to have no fundamental problems.
 His only victory in the GP3 season 2011 took place in Valencia after all.

-Transfer of free practice (Thursday, 11:55 clock) (Edit: Oh, sorry already over.!)
-And qualifying (Thu 16:50 clock) are happy.
+Transfer of free practice (Thu am, 11:55 am clock) (Edit: Oh, sorry already over.!)
+And qualifying (Thu., 16:50 clock) happy.

-Race two then won Conor Daly, son of former Formula 1 pilot Derek Daly, but is compared to his father, not for Ireland, but for the USA at the start, and there is considered to be hope for the future.
+Race two then won Conor Daly, son of former Formula 1 driver Derek Daly, but it is compared to his father, not for Ireland, but for the USA at the start, and there is considered to be hope for the future.
 A good placement for Daly was certainly deserves.
-Whether he would have won the race but also when the wegfahrende from the front row Tio Ellinas was not making any early start, must remain unsettled.
+Whether he would have won the race but also when the wegfahrende from the front row Tio Ellinas was not making any false start, must remain unsettled.
 Behind Daly landed the Romanian Robert Visoiu and the Finn Matias Laine on the podium - as Stockinger and Vainio in the first race rather as a surprise candidate.